tessa-tum/portfolio-website-demo/README.md

 ## How to run

-- no build workflow
+- :exclamation: no build workflow
 - clone the repo
 - `cd` into project
 - if on Visual Studio Code, install "Live Server" extension, go to bottom menu and click "Go Live": <br>
-- this is going to open the website on localhost http://127.0.0.1:5500/
+- this is going to open the website on localhost